adrys-lab/access-log-monitor-service/README.md

 ### Load Tests
 * Executed Load tests with FLOG -> https://github.com/mingrammer/flog
-* Thanks to this tool i saw some hot-spots during log processing and that's why i decided to start using Multi-Thread/Parallel Log Parsing and Persist (through ThreadPoolTaskExecutor).
+* Thanks to this tool i have been able to stress as much as i wanted the service for log ingestion and parsing.

 ## Build